ivanhe/termolator/README.md

 # Termolator - Chinese Terminology Extraction and TJet

 This package contains NYU's Chinese terminology extraction system and a Jet wrapper to support English Terminology extraction.
 The system is released under the Apache License, except for the files in sampleRDG/ and sampleBackground/ directories.
+See https://github.com/AdamMeyers/The_Termolator for the English version.

 Files in demo/ are taken from Wikipedia and licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) License.